joeornstein/fuzzylink/README.md

 Because the `fuzzylink()` function makes several calls to the OpenAI API—which charges a [per-token fee](https://openai.com/pricing)—there is a monetary cost associated with each use.
-Based on the package defaults and API pricing as of February 2024, here is a table of approximate costs for merging datasets of various sizes.
+Based on the package defaults and API pricing as of March 2024, here is a table of approximate costs for merging datasets of various sizes.

 | dfA       | dfB       | Approximate Cost (Default Settings) |
 |:----------|:----------|:------------------------------------|